Lady Luck (1936 film): Plot

 The horse race is held and Lady Luck wins.
 Mamie is now making newspaper headlines, and she and "Aunt" Mamie accept the offer from a real estate dealer to move into a plush apartment complete with servants for one month, for his publicity purposes.
 Mamie and Conroy publicly announce plans to marry.
 A maid at the new apartment overhears Mamie telling "Aunt" Mamie the whereabouts of her ticket.
 Soon after, Mamie and Aunt Mamie are drugged with laced coffee and sleep for hours.
 They find Conroy's dead body in the room when they awaken.

-Haines, Mamie, Aunt Mamie, Conroy's valet Briggs, Hemingway and his wife all come under suspicion, but eventually it's revealed that Blue Moon owner Tony Morelli and his wife Rita had planned to get their hands on the sweepstake ticket from the start and had set up the loan of the apartment with crooked servants for that purpose.
-Their plan was to get the ticket, pass off Rita as Mamie, and collect a fortune from a banker in exchange for the ticket.
-Conroy had unexpectedly arrived ahead of the banker, realized a plot was going on, and threatened to reveal the plotters to police so that Mamie's fortune and his marriage to her wouldn't be jeopardized.
-Tony had shot him and implicated Mamie and Aunt Mamie.
+Haines, Mamie, Aunt Mamie, Conroy's valet Briggs, Hemingway and his wife all come under suspicion, but eventually it is revealed that Blue Moon owner Tony Morelli and his wife Rita had set up the loan of the apartment with crooked servants.
+Their plan was to get the ticket, pass off Rita as Mamie, and collect a fortune from a banker for the ticket.
+Conroy unexpectedly arrived ahead of the banker, realized a plot was going on, and threatened to notify the police so that Mamie's fortune and his marriage to her would not be jeopardized.
+Tony shot him and implicated Mamie and Aunt Mamie.

-The rich Aunt Mamie is attracted to Detective Lieutenant James Riley and they go off to a movie together.
-Mamie, although left with nothing, realises that may be better than the troubles brought on by fame and fortune, and resumes her feisty friendship with Dave Haines.
+The rich Aunt Mamie is attracted to Detective Lieutenant James Riley, and they go off to a movie together.
+Mamie, although left with nothing, realises that she may be better off without the troubles brought on by fame and fortune, and resumes her feisty friendship with Dave Haines.